Our courses

 To support your application, you will need to nominate two referees who can comment on your academic ability and research potential.
 We recommend that at least one report from someone who has supervised your thesis/dissertation or research work.

 All referee reports must be submitted using the online tool.
 On submission of your application, your referees will be emailed a link to access the online referee form and they must provide their references using this online form.
 You will be notified when they submit the reference.
-Your application may be deemed as incomplete if the referee reports are not submitted before the application closing dates.
+Your application may be deemed as incomplete if the referee reports are not submitted by the application closing dates.

 Please note: students who have completed honours or a master degree through the University of Melbourne need only to provide two University of Melbourne referee contacts, and are exempt from providing referee reports.